 Meanwhile, at the top end of the market are the fully bespoke solutions that have been developed from scratch and have development budgets which reflects this.
 Companies like Uber are great examples.
 The development cost of the minimum viable product (MVP) for the ride-sharing giant’s bespoke solution has been estimated at US$1 million.

 There is a third category now emerging.
-Platforms, like our own CNXION [LINK], that can bridge the gap between the turn-keys and bespoke solutions through innovative scaling capabilities built right into a lower-cost platform.
+Platforms, like our own CNXION, that can bridge the gap between the turn-keys and bespoke solutions through innovative scaling capabilities built right into a lower-cost to platform.

 Thing 3.
 Unique marketplace = unique roadblocks = unique costs